 How To Tell If Avocado Oil Is Bad?

-Avocado oils won’t grow mold like many other foods such as blueberries or meatloaf.
-But it will smell nasty when it has gone bad.
+Avocado oils won’t grow mold like many other foods, such as blueberries or meatloaf.
+But they will smell nasty when they have gone bad.
 So, the first way to tell if your oil is bad or not is to smell it.